bloom-lang/bud/docs/cheat.md

 * `left <+- right` &nbsp;&nbsp;&nbsp; (*deferred*)<br>
 deferred insert of items on rhs and deferred deletion of items with matching keys on lhs.
 That is, for each fact produced by the rhs, the upsert operator removes any existing tuples that match on the lhs collection's key columns before inserting the corresponding rhs fact.
-Note that both the removal and insertion operators happen atomically in the next timestep.
+Note that both the removal and insertion operations happen atomically in the next timestep.

 ### Collection Methods ###
 Standard Ruby methods used on a BudCollection `bc`: